StryderDev/ApexStats/README.md

   - `>>news`
 - Apex Legends Server Status
   - `>>status`
-- Legend Biographies and Information
+- Legend Bios and Information
   - `>>legend [legend name]`
     - Replace [legend name] with the name of a legend currently in the game
 - Current in-game map rotations